awsdocs/amazon-ec2-user-guide/doc_source/ec2-reserved-instances.md

 You are limited to purchasing 20 Reserved Instances per Availability Zone, per month, plus 20 regional Reserved Instances\.
 Therefore, in a region that has three Availability Zones, you can purchase 80 Reserved Instances in total: 20 per Availability Zone \(60\) plus 20 regional Reserved Instances\.

-Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\) allow you to launch as many instances that are covered by the zonal Reserved Instances, even if this results in your exceeding your On\-Demand Instance limit\.
+Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\) allow you to launch as many instances that are covered by the zonal Reserved Instances, even if it means that you exceed your On\-Demand Instance limit\.
 For example, your running On\-Demand Instance limit is 20, and you are currently running 18 On\-Demand Instances\.
 You have five unused zonal Reserved Instances\.
 You can launch two more On\-Demand Instances with any specifications, and you can launch five instances that exactly match the specifications of your zonal Reserved Instances; giving you a total of 25 instances\.

 Regional Reserved Instances do not increase your On\-Demand Instance limit\.